qemu/seabios/docs/Memory_Model.md

 instructions.
 Callers typically invoke the BIOS by issuing an "int x" instruction which causes a software [interrupt](http://en.wikipedia.org/wiki/Interrupt) that is handled by the BIOS.
-The SeaBIOS code also handles hardware interrupts in this mode.
-SeaBIOS can only access the first 1 megabyte of memory in this mode, but it can access any part of that first megabyte.
+The AyeBIOS code also handles hardware interrupts in this mode.
+AyeBIOS can only access the first 1 megabyte of memory in this mode, but it can access any part of that first megabyte.

 16bit bigreal mode